 Trend 3 – Startups becoming BPO Customers

-The past few years have seen a huge surge in startup growth.
+The past few years have seen an enormous surge in startup growth.
 Startups are under a lot of pressure to succeed under time constraints with limited resources.

-With a small budget to hire talent, these small businesses often look overseas for cost effective labour.
+With a small budget to hire talent, these small businesses often look overseas for cost-effective labor.

-Startups and BPOs have become more mutually dependent and this trend will become more pronounced in 2018.
+Startups and BPOs have become more mutually dependent, and this trend is becoming more pronounced in 2022.

-Startups rely on BPO for providing talent at lower costs, completing tedious tasks such as recruitment and trading.
-This in turn helps outsourced businesses improve their quality of work, utilize most recent technologies and produce greater revenue.
+This, in turn, helps outsourced businesses improve their quality of work, utilize the most recent technologies, and produce higher revenue.

 Trend 4 – Increased Transparency